Emergent Coordination in Multi-Agent Language Models: Method

 \section{Method}

-\paragraph{Group Task.} We study a group guessing game \citep[developed by][who called it group binary search]{goldstone2024emergence} without communication: agents propose integers whose sum needs to match a randomly generated hidden target number.
+\paragraph{Group Task.} We study a group guessing game (developed by \citet{goldstone2024emergence} who called it ``group binary search'') without communication: agents propose integers whose sum needs to match a randomly generated hidden target number.
 Agents are unaware of each others' guesses and the size of their group, and receive only group-level feedback ``too high'' or ``too low.''
 The task is challenging because identical strategies induce oscillation and only complementary strategies yield success.
 This setting naturally pits redundancy (alignment) against synergy (useful diversity), and admits clear nulls via row‑wise (break identities) and column‑wise (break alignment) surrogates.
+The binary search setting is a minimalist testbed to isolate emergence of cross-agent complementarity and dynamic coordination, not to establish team-over-solo superiority.
+The implementation of a textbook-like XOR dynamic allows us to study the benefits of emergence capacity conditional on a multi-agent setup (and not to establish team-over-solo superiority).
 Research on humans has shown that groups can reliably solve this task through the emergence of specialized, complementary roles \citep{goldstone2024emergence}.

+\paragraph{Interventions.} $\cplain$: The control condition uses only instructions for the guessing game, similar to those used in human subject experiments \citep{goldstone2024emergence}. $\cpersona$: For the persona condition, we follow recent insights into the use of personas within the LLM community \citep{chen2024persona} and ensure personas have relevant attributes: name, gender, age, occupation or skill background, pronouns, personality traits \citep{goldberg1992development}, and personal values \citep{cieciuch2012comparison}. $\ctom$: The ToM condition instructs agents to think about what other agents might do, and how their actions might affect the group outcome.
+This is akin to introducing social skills as defined in the human capital literature \citep{deming2022four}.
+See \supp~\ref{appendix:prompts} for all prompts, full persona generation recipes, and example persona.

 \paragraph{Analytical Framework.} How would we know if a multi-agent system shows emergent properties that could suggest that the sum is more than its parts?
 We develop a principled test based on a recent formal theory of dynamic emergence based on information decomposition \citep{rosas2020reconciling,mediano2022greater,bedau2008emergence}.
 Our framework connects emergence with information about a system's temporal evolution---future states of the whole---with information that cannot be traced to the current state of its parts.
 This framework is based on partial information decomposition \citep[PID;][]{williams2010nonnegative} and time-delayed mutual information \citep[TDMI;][]{luppi2022synergistic}, is data-driven, quantifiable, and amenable to empirical testing with falsifiable conjectures against specific null hypotheses.
 Combining this with permutation tests, focused either on breaking connections between agents or connections across time allow us not only to quantity emergent properties but also to localize them in the system.
 This is crucial for multi-agent systems because we care about distinguishing synergy among specialized, differentiated agents from mere dynamic alignment.